 - Face make-up is not to be worn.
 Teachers may allow face paint or make-up for special occasions or performance purposes.

 Education Review Office Reports

 The Education Review Office (ERO) is the New Zealand government department that evaluates and reports on the education and care of students in schools and early childhood services.
 ERO’s reports are used by parents, teachers, early childhood education managers, school principals and trustees, and by government policy makers.
 You can find more information about ERO at www.ero.govt.nz.

-Guidelines for school homework are available here (pdf download).
+Guidelines for home learning are available here (pdf download).

 Learning Support/Extension Programmes